Loops in C: A Complete Guide

 A loop becomes an infinite loop when its condition never evaluates to false.
 An infinite loop is a loop that continues to execute indefinitely because it lacks a terminating condition, the termination condition is never satisfied, or the loop is directed to start over from the beginning.

-Example using For infinite loop
+Example using For Infinite Loop

 An infinite loop runs endlessly until it is forcefully stopped.
 Below is an example of creating an infinite loop using the for statement.